 - Member Since Nov 2011

 - Family/Friend: Adenocarcinoma, Lung Cancer

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: about 5 years ago, Female, Age: 51, Stage IIIA, EGFR mutation positive: Don't Know
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 5 years ago, Female, Age: 51, Stage IIIA, EGFR mutation positive: Don't Know

 - View this journey (3 Experiences)

 friskycatmom shared an experience